All aboard the Polar Express Saratoga! What a fun party! Are your children fans of ‘The Polar Express’? Well, now you can actually RIDE IT!

 Breakfast is included for overnight guests which was a REAL treat Sunday morning!
 No running outside in the cold looking for a place to eat for this family.
 Great location combined with a mix of history.
 (And if you can’t make it this season – know that The Inn at Saratoga in ONE MILE from the horse track.
 So it’s perfect for high season as well. )

 Are you a fan of ‘The Polar Express’?
 You have a few more weeks before Christmas.
 PLEASE do this!!
-It was so much fun for my entire family.
+It was so much fun for my entire family and we loved adding it to our Christmas tradition.
 Everyone on board was so happy – some parents were even tearing up when their little ones saw the North Pole for the very first time.
 It was just so special.

 * I was provided hotel accommodations and tickets in exchange for review